-1. A Values Orientation

-The University affirms a philosophy of life that actively supports the health of the planet and its people.
-The University, therefore, encourages students to become reflective about personal, professional, and societal values in the light of this affirmation.
+1. A Values Orientation.
+The University affirms a philosophy of life that actively supports peace with justice, the health of the planet and its people.
+Therefore, in light of this affirmation, it encourages students to become reflective about personal, professional, and societal values.
+It also encourages values-based ethical behavior.

-2. Community and Diversity
+2. Community and Diversity.
 The University promotes the goal of community within a context of diversity.
-The University, therefore, encourages students to understand and appreciate the diversity of cultures which exists locally, nationally, and internationally.
-It also seeks to promote appreciation of biodiversity by helping students understand the impact/dependence of human beings on their environment.
+Therefore, it encourages students to understand and appreciate the diversity of cultures that exists locally, nationally, and internationally.
+It also seeks to promote appreciation and preservation of biodiversity by helping students understand the impact/dependence of human beings on their environment.

-3. Lifelong Learning

-The University commits itself to an approach to education that is lifelong in nature.
-Therefore, it teaches students how to learn, how to think critically, how to do responsible research, and how to access and integrate information in order to prepare them for career growth and flexibility and continued personal growth.
+3. Lifelong Learning.
+The University commits itself to promoting education that facilitates lifelong learning.
+Therefore, it teaches students how to learn, to think critically, to do constructive research, and to access and integrate information in order to prepare them for continued personal and career growth.

-4. Community Service

-The University believes that service is a primary goal of the educated person.
-The University therefore encourages its students to experience the responsibilities and rewards of serving the human and ecological community.
+4. Community Service.
+The University believes that personal service is a primary goal of the educated person.
+Therefore, it encourages students to experience the responsibilities and rewards of serving the human and ecological community.